jaysoffian/usharr/README.md

 ### Integrations and Path Matching

 The configuration file allows for integrations with Plex, Bazarr, Radarr, Sonarr, and Tautulli.
-All of these except for Tautulli require Usharr to match paths reported to it by the integrations against the paths in its own DB.
+All of these except for Tautulli require Usharr to match the paths it discovers against the paths reported to it by the integrations.
 If these paths are not the same for any given integration, you must configure `path_map` for that integration. e.g.

 ```yaml
 plex: